-*An individual member who as a result of appointment holds full time membership on a Member Medical Board shall be a Fellow of the FSMB during the member’s period of service on a Member Medical Board, and for a period of 36 months thereafter.
+*An individual member who as a result of appointment or confirmation is designated to be member of a Member Medical Board shall be a Fellow of the FSMB during the member’s period of service on a Member Medical Board, and for a period of 36 months thereafter.

 Members of all other standing committees are appointed by the FSMB Chair, with the approval of the Board of Directors.
 Reappointment is permissible.